Argentine president, media giant face off in reform push

-BUENOS AIRES (Reuters) - Argentina’s biggest media group is resisting pressure from President Cristina Fernandez to dismantle its broadcasting empire to comply with an anti-monopoly law that critics call an assault on free speech.
+BUENOS AIRES, Oct 4 (Reuters) - Argentina’s biggest media group is resisting pressure from President Cristina Fernandez to dismantle its broadcasting empire to comply with an anti-monopoly law that critics call an assault on free speech.

 “Other companies and media groups, which also filed for court injunctions, have withdrawn them all and they’re now accepting the (regulator‘s) authority,” said Fernandez, who gives few interviews or news conferences and often lambastes opposition news outlets such as Clarin’s top-selling daily newspaper and cable news channel TN.